-Is Fishermans Bend simply a forgotten corner of the city?
-It has often seemed apart from the city, hard to get to, wind-swept, remote and yet so close to the central business district.
+Is Fishermans Bend a forgotten corner of the city?
+It has often seemed separated from the city.
+It has been hard to get to, wind-swept, remote and yet so close to the central business district.

+This social history supports the Fishermans Bend Framework.
 This social history is not chronological.
-Rather it explores eight themes, each designed to illuminate an aspect of the interwoven stories that meld people, place and time together.
-Fishermans Bend is a place of stories, of remarkable people and communities, of resilience and self-determination.
+It explores eight themes, each designed to illuminate an aspect of the interwoven stories that meld people, place and time together.
+Fishermans Bend is a place of stories, people and communities.
+It is a place of resilience and self-determination.

 Detail from a plan by Sir John Coode (1879), showing the sharp northern bend in the Yarra, marked here as ‘Fishermans Bend’, which is to be replaced by the new canal (source: Map Collection, University of Melbourne)